 The Fund holds monetary assets denominated in currencies other than the Australian dollar.
 Foreign exchange risk arises as the value of monetary securities denominated in other currencies will fluctuate due to changes in exchange rates.
-These amounts are not significant nor material to the Fund.

 The Fund invests in overseas stock exchanges, giving the Fund exposure to exchange risk.
 This risk is managed by strategically setting the Fund's foreign currency exposure to reflect the Investment Manager's medium to long term expectations within the mandate as set out in the PDS.
 However, for accounting purposes, the Fund does not designate any derivatives as hedges in a hedging relationship, and hence these derivative financial instruments are classified as at fair value through profit or loss.